 Currently, electronic health records are not paying off.
 The New York Times explains, “The [RAND] report predicted that widespread use of electronic records could save the United States health care system at least $81 billion a year, a figure RAND now says was overstated.”
 Electronic records and medical billing services may, moreover, significantly increase the ease and likelihood of fraud.
 Electronic records make deceptive practices — such as cloning and upcoding — easier.
 Cloning entails copying and pasting to create fraudulent healthcare claims; upcoding involves exaggerating services for greater physician or hospital profit.

-s are making the transition to digitized records.
+Medical billing services are making the transition to digitized records.
 The shift leaves many experts torn.
 While electronic health records generally improve communication between doctors and patients, the system is not as profitable as — and much less secure than — many anticipated.